Ian and Toni's Story

 When we first started fostering, we were both working at the time.
 My wife went part-time as the children were in school so she could take them to school and go and pick them up.

 She was made redundant so after that it was just easy for her not to get another job.
-I work full time but it's just like having your own family, somebody works maybe both of you work sometimes just you manage.
+I work full time but it's just like having your own family, somebody works, maybe both of you work, but just you manage.

 What advice would you give to anyone thinking of fostering?